enketo/blog/_posts/2013-05-16-enketo-branding.md

 tags:
  - enketo
 ---
 If you have visited enketo.org recently you will have noticed the gorgeous new logo and front page, and the new branding as Enketo Smart Paper.
 I love the new look but can take no credit for it.
-It was the result of an in-depth analysis of enketo by the [Modilab](http://modi.mech.columbia.edu/)'s senior designer Roger Wong and ICT Director Matt Berg.
+It was the result of an in-depth analysis of enketo by my colleagues, [Modilab](http://modi.mech.columbia.edu/)'s senior designer Roger Wong and ICT Director Matt Berg.

 ![enketo logo][1]

  [1]: ../files/2013/05/enketo_smart_paper_300x240.png

-As somebody who has always been very interested in graphic design and web design, I have been very impressed (and a little envious) with the both the process and the end result of this design challenge.
+As somebody who has always been very interested in graphic design and web design, I have been very impressed (and a little envious) with both the process and the end result of this design challenge.
 I'm hoping that witnessing this process in enketo and other projects will eventually start to rub off on me.

 ###Why Smart Paper?